iris-GmbH/meta-cyclonedx/README.md

 # meta-cyclonedx

+> **:warning: Before proceeding to read the documentation, please verify that
+> you are on the correct branch for your Yocto release, as the feature set and
+> default configurations may vary!**

 `meta-cyclonedx` is a [Yocto](https://www.yoctoproject.org/) meta-layer which produces [CycloneDX](https://cyclonedx.org/) Software Bill of Materials (aka [SBOMs](https://www.ntia.gov/SBOM)) from your target root filesystem.